jnaidu/IoTGitBook/README.md

 # IoT Platform Overview

-This initial release of the Covisint Internet of Things platform introduces features that support the fundamental IoT use case of monitoring the health of connected products.
-In this use case, a monitoring application that is subscribed to a queue receives data about a connected product via the IoT platform.
+This release of the Covisint Internet of Things Platform introduces features that offer full support for the fundamental IoT use case of monitoring the health of connected products.
+In this use case, one or more monitoring applications that are subscribed to specific queues receive data about an ecosystem of connected products via the IoT platform.
+Upcoming releases will add features to fully support more complex IoT use cases for connected products.

-This release provides out-of-the-box support for health monitoring, and can be customized to support more complex IoT use cases.
-Upcoming releases will add features to support more complex IoT use cases for connected products.
+The current release includes features that support core IoT capabilities, briefly described below.
+Leveraging the comprehensive IoT Core, a developer is able to implement more complex IoT scenarios which include remote control of products and the orchestration of external stakeholders to data and commands, to name a few.

 The current release includes features that support core IoT capabilities, briefly described below.
 These features can be customized to support more complex IoT use cases.